-Born to a usual Ukrainian family of an Electronic Engineer and Financial Analyst, she was raised in Ukraine.
-A teacher and lawyer, Svitlana continued her education in U.S. rediscovering her passion for acting.
+Born to a usual, loving Ukrainian family of an Electronic Engineer and Financial Analyst, she was raised in arguably the most beautiful country on Earth, Ukraine.
+An outspoken Ukrainian teacher and lawyer, Svitlana continued her education in U.S. rediscovering her passion for acting.
 She fondly remembers her drama and choreography instructors from university's student theater and many amazing, talented people that continue inspiring her.
 Formerly a radio program host, Svitlana speaks excellent English with a very slight, pleasant accent that many people interpret as French.
 A rhythmic gymnast in the past, she loves dancing, arts and technology and enjoys teaching languages.
-Svitlana lives in Honolulu, Hawaii and visits Ukraine on vacations as often as she can.
+Svitlana possesses a unique talent of communication with children and young adults and dreams to take part in some great film for kids, to create social programs keeping Hawaii's teens meaningfully occupied after school and to help increase awareness on extreme importance of equal wages for women and men in the United States.
+She lives in Honolulu, Hawaii and visits Ukraine on vacations as often as she can.

-Favorite Movie: "Здравствуйте, я ваша тетя" (translated as Hello, I Am Your Auntie) - Amazong Prime might have this comedy with English subtitles, among many others
+Favorite Movie: "Здравствуйте, я ваша тетя" (translated as Hello, I Am Your Auntie) - Amazon Prime might have this comedy with English subtitles, among many others

 Favorite Actor: Andrey Mironov